Tokthree/DF-Stat-Calculator/README.md

   - Implant Selection based on exclusivity of Selected Implants (e.g. no Versatility with Jack of All, no duplicates of Unique Implants).

 Current Best Implementation Features:
-  - DPS for Burst Weapons (no publically available formulae for how it is calculated, currently assuming it is calculated the same as normal Weapons).
+  - DPS for Burst Weapons (no publically available formulae for how it is calculated, currently assuming it is calculated the same as normal Weapons.
+Aware of the burst_duration stat on the allstats page, but not sure how to add it to the formulae).